Glencoe Wetland

 PURPOSE

-Glencoe Swamp is a river red gum and black box floodplain depression situated next to Thule Lagoon, near Barham NSW.
+Glencoe Wetland is a river red gum and black box floodplain depression situated next to Thule Lagoon, near Barham NSW.
 The wetland is 2 Ha in size and supports a diversity of aquatic vegetation including Canegrass.
-The wetland has the potential to provide habitat for the endangered southern bell frog (Litoria raniformis), and has recorded the threatened grey-crowned babbler (Pomatostomus temporalis).

-Water delivery to the wetland focusses on providing a suitable wetting and drying regime to maintain the health of the black box trees and provide suitable habitat for the southern bell frog.
+Water delivery to the wetland focusses on providing a suitable wetting and drying regime to maintain the health of the black box trees and provide suitable habitat for waterbird and frog species including the southern bell frog.
+Water delivery also supports a resident rakali, Australia’s native water rat or otter, who has taken up permanent residence at the wetland.

 -